renanleitev/dopy/README.md

 ## Changing the configuration file

-1. After the first run, a file called "listaprograma.txt" will be generated in Dopy/dist (it's your configuration file).
+1. After the first run, two files will be generated in Dopy/dist: "listaprograma.txt" (for programs) and "listasite.txt" (for websites).
-2. To change the order of the events or even to change what will be opened, open "listaprograma.txt" and change the category (folder, music, documents) or the name of the program/file/folder.
+2. Programs: to change the order of events or even change what will be opened, open "listaprograma.txt" and change the category (folder, music, documents) or the name of the program/file/folder.
+3. Sites: open "listaprograma.txt", to change which browser will be opened, just change the browser name (leave "application:" text intact); to modify the order of the sites or even change the name of the site, change the name of the sites below the browser name.
-3. Optional: You can delete "listaprograma.txt" and open "Dopy.exe" again to generate another configuration file.
+4. Optional: You can delete "listaprograma.txt" or "listasite.txt" and open "Dopy.exe" again to generate another configuration file.

 ## Roadmap